Henry Francis du Pont: Personal life

 In 1916, after a seven-year courtship, he married socialite Ruth Wales (1889–1967), a Hyde Park neighbor of du Pont's Groton classmate Franklin Roosevelt, who attended their wedding.
-Ruth had little interest in farming and disliked Winterthur, dismissing the rural estate as "Frog Hollow" and preferring to spend most of the year at their Park Avenue apartment in Manhattan or their summer residence at Southampton on Long Island.
+Ruth had little interest in farming and disliked Winterthur, dismissing the rural estate as "Frog Hollow" and preferring to spend most of the year at their Park Avenue apartment in New York City or their summer residence at Southampton on Long Island.
 Southampton's Ruth Wales du Pont Sanctuary was named after her.

 Henry and Ruth had two children, Pauline Louise du Pont (1918–2007) and Ruth Ellen du Pont Lord (1922–2014).
 Their younger daughter, Ruth, wrote a memoir about her father and his estate, Henry F. du Pont and Winterthur: A Daughter's Portrait (Yale University Press, 1999), which portrayed du Pont as a kindly but aloof parent.

 The du Ponts were lifelong Republicans and openly expressed distaste for their friend Roosevelt's New Deal programs.

 Du Pont died on April 11, 1969.
 He was buried in Du Pont de Nemours Cemetery.